gabrieljoelc/proto-azure-pgp/README.md

 [08/24/2019 22:24:22 > 580242: ERR ]    at proto_azure_pgp.Program.Main(String[] args) in /Users/gabe/dev/proto-azure-pgp/Program.cs:line 42
 [08/24/2019 22:24:22 > 580242: ERR ]    at proto_azure_pgp.Program.<Main>(String[] args)
 ```
+1. Added app service as AD identity in App Service > Identity
+1. Add access policy for that specific identity - Got the same error
+1. Tried adding the app service to the VNET the KV is in.
+Got this error:
+  - > Legacy Cmak generation is not supported for gateway id <path to VNET gateway i think?> when vpn client protocol IkeV2 is configured.
+Please use vpn profile package option instead."
+1. Found this note on Key Vault "Firewalls and virtual networks" section near the "Allow trusted Microsoft service to bypass this firewall option":
+  - > This setting is related to firewall only.
+In order to access this key vault, the trusted service must also be given explicit permissions in the Access policies section.

 # Deploy